 Fiesta Kako Wiiñaë, Shushufindi, Sucumbios Province

-The Secoya Nation, an indigenous tribe located near the Aguarico River in Sucumbios, celebrate the beginning of the new year on the 24th and 25th of August.
+The Secoya Nation, an indigenous tribe located near the Aguarico River in Sucumbios, celebrates the beginning of the new year on the 24th and 25th of August.
 This celebration includes a local parade with school and civic groups dressed in native costumes.
 Purification rituals include the use of a hallucinogenic plant native to the region.
 Please limit your participation to public events where a clear invitation to tourists is offered.

 Fiesta del Yamor, Otavalo, Imbabura Province

 The Fiesta del Yamor of Otavalo highlights yamor, a traditional drink made of seven different varieties of corn.
-The weeklong festival provides plenty of opportunity to try yamor and several other local food and drink specialties.
+The weeklong festival provides plenty of opportunities to try yamor and several other local food and drink specialties.
 Festivities generally reach their high point on the first weekend in September and include a local parade with floats as well as folk dancers and musicians playing traditional Andean music.
 Participants come from all over Ecuador to join the parade.

 Fiesta de Jora, Cotacachi, Imbabura Province

 The Fiesta de Jora in Cotacachi celebrates corn and the production of chicha de jora.
-Activities include music, parades, exhibits and sports competitions.
+Activities include music, parades, exhibits, and sports competitions.
 Look for events to be scheduled early to mid-September.